Singida Region

-Singida Region (Mkoa wa Singida in Swahili) is one of Tanzania's 31 administrative regions.
+Singida Region (Mkoa wa Singida) is one of Tanzania's 31 administrative regions.
 It covers a land area of 49,340 km2, comparable in size to the nation of Slovakia.
 The region is bordered to the north by Shinyanga Region, Simiyu Region and Arusha Region, to the northeast by Manyara Region, to the east by Dodoma Region, to the southeast by Iringa Region, to the southwest by Mbeya Region and to the west by Tabora Region.
 The regional capital is the municipality of Singida.

 According to the 2022 national census, the region had a population of 2,008,058.

 Geography

 Singida Region is located below the equator between latitudes 3052’ and 7034’.
 Longitudinally the region is situated between 33027’ and 350 26’ east of Greenwich.
 To the north, it shares borders with Shinyanga Region; Arusha, Manyara and on the east borders Dodoma.
 To the south it shares borders with Iringa and Mbeya while on the west there is Tabora Region.

 Singida Region has a total surface area of 49,438 km^{2}, out of which 95.5 km^{2} or 0.19 percent are covered by water bodies of Lake Eyasi, Kitangiri, Singidani, Kindai, Munang and Balengida.
 The remaining 49,342.5 km^{2} is land area.
 It is the 5th largest in size and occupies about 5.6 percent of mainland Tanzania's total area of 881,289 km^{2}.
 Manyoni District Council (57.9%) is the largest district in the Singida Region, followed by Ikungi District Council (14.9%), Iramba District, Singida District Council, Mkalama District Council, and Singida Municipality at the tail end.